Job Specification

 grievances hearings.

-Reviews, monitors, and shares confidential pertinent criminal
+Reviews, monitors, and shares confidential pertinent criminal intelligence

-intelligence information with various law enforcement agencies
+information with various law enforcement agencies regarding warring

-activities assigned to the institution or facility, and gang
+institution or facility, and gang members assigned to other facilities or

-members assigned to other facilities or not in custody.
+not in custody.

-Develops and oversees the implementation of (agency) training
+Develops and oversees the implementation of agency training

-requirements (of assigned) institution or facility needs and has
+requirements of assigned institution or facility needs and has

-oversight responsibilities of firearms, firefighting, and
+oversight responsibilities of firearms, firefighting, and emergency

-correction officers in the performance of their assigned duties.
+officers in the performance of their assigned duties.

-Ensures the observance of laws, rules, regulations, and
+Ensures the observance of laws, rules, regulations, and commission

-and procedures for monitoring enforcement programs and ensuring
+for monitoring enforcement programs and ensuring the rights of juvenile

-the rights of juvenile offenders' are not violated by other
+offenders are not violated by other juvenile offenders, correctional police

-employees, or visitors to the facility.
+officers, other facility employees, or visitors to the facility.

 Interacts on a regular basis with members of the treatment and

-education facility staff in developing, promoting, supporting,
+education facility staff in developing, promoting, supporting, and

-and expanding rehabilitation initiatives and educational
+expanding rehabilitation initiatives and educational programming

-programming concepts for juvenile offenders.
+concepts for juvenile offenders.

-Composes memoranda, communications, correspondence, and oversees
+Composes memoranda, communications, correspondence, and

-and monthly reports.
+statistical and monthly reports.

 Instructs others in the proper usage of electronic communications,